Aerolíneas Argentinas Flight 707

-Aerolíneas Argentinas Flight 707 was an international Asunción–Formosa–Corrientes–Rosario–Buenos Aires passenger service operated with an Avro 748-105 Srs.
-1, registration LV-HGW, named "Ciudad de Bahía Blanca", that crashed on 4 February 1970 near the city of Loma Alta, Chaco, Argentina.
+Aerolíneas Argentinas Flight 707 was an international passenger flight on the route of: Asunción–Formosa–Corrientes–Rosario–Buenos Aires, which on 4 February 1970, the Avro 748-105 Srs.
+1 that was operating the flight at the time, crashed near the city of Loma Alta, Chaco, Argentina due to severe turbulence.
+All 37 occupants onboard the flight were killed.

+Aircraft

+The aircraft that was operating the flight at the time was a Avro 748-105 Srs.
+1, MSN 1539 and was registered LV-HYW.
+The aircraft was manufactured in 1961, 9 years prior and had logged 19049 hours and 15739 flights.

 Description

 While en route on its third leg between Camba Puntá Airport (now Doctor Fernando Piragine Niveyro International Airport) in Corrientes and Fisherton Airport (now Islas Malvinas International Airport) in Rosario, the aircraft flew into a cumulonimbus cloud; the pilots lost control of the aircraft after it encountered severe turbulence, the plane entered a left bank of 90 degrees and entered a 45-degree dive, it then crashed into the ground.
 All 37 occupants of the aircraft (33 passengers and 4 crew members) perished in the accident.

 Cause

 The cause of the accident was found to be loss of control of the airplane and collision with terrain when encountering a zone with adverse meteorological conditions and severe turbulence.